VaibhavMojidra/SAP-UI5---Demo-Basic-UI-Typo-Error-Debugging-Using-SAPUI5-Diagnostics-Tools/README.md

 Step 5: We found issue now check the spelling and correct it and try re-running the app.

-All the steps are shown below with screenshots and also a video link for same is here:
+All the steps are shown below with screenshots and also a video link for same is here: ["How To Debug"](https://github.com/VaibhavMojidra/SAP-UI5---Demo-Basic-UI-Typo-Error-Debugging-Using-SAPUI5-Diagnostics-Tools/raw/master/How%20to%20debug%20-%20Video/HowToDebug.mp4 "How To Debug")

 ---